Seth A. Howard: In the legislature

 Howard was sworn into the House of Delegates on January 14, 2015, and has served as a member of the Economic Matters Committee during his entire tenure.
 In January 2020, the American Conservative Union gave Howard a score of 63 percent, making him the lowest-scoring Republican in the Maryland House of Delegates.

 Howard has served as the Deputy Minority Whip for the Maryland House Republican Caucus since 2021, filling a vacancy left by the election of Delegate Christopher T. Adams to serve as the House Minority Whip.
 In February 2021, Howard was appointed as the chairman of the Maryland House Republican Caucus' Business and Economic Committee.

 In 2020, Howard was an alternate delegate for the Republican Party National Convention.

 Political positions

 Business

 In February 2017, Howard voted against a bill providing workers with up to seven days of paid sick leave a year, criticizing it as a burden for small businesses.
 During the 2018 legislative session, he introduced a bill that would require internet service providers to notify customers when their personal information is stolen in data breaches.

 Gun policy

 During the 2016 legislative session, Howard introduced legislation to reduce the county's archery safety zone to 50 yards.

 In March 2018, during debate on a bill to ban bump stocks following the 2017 Las Vegas shooting, Howard introduced an amendment that would grandfather in already purchased bump stocks.

+Housing

+During the 2026 legislative session, Howard opposed a bill that would allow affordable housing construction on state-owned land close to mass transit areas, saying that the bill would remove local jurisdictions' ability to determine what projects should be allowed to break ground in their communities.